Lumar-ux/Lumar-ux/README.md

 ## 📂 My Recent Projects

   - [stage-rtbf-entreprise](https://github.com/Lumar-ux/stage-rtbf-entreprise) </br>
-    During my internship, I participated in the redesign of the "Entreprise" section of the RTBF website, in coordination with the main RTBF Actus site.
+    During my paid internship at RTBF, I contributed to the redesign of the "Entreprise" section of the RTBF website, in coordination with the main RTBF Actus site.

       - Front-end stack: Next.js v15 + TypeScript + TailwindCSS v4
       - Monorepo architecture with NX (apps `one-site`, `entreprise`, shared libraries)